 These pumps are used to pump water into the storage tank, they may take their suction from boreholes or the open river.
 The water may undergo some level of purification before entering the tank.

 3.25.3 Jockey Pumps

 These are the main pumps for firefighting.
-They maybe diesel driven or electrically driven.
-In minimum there must be a spare pump always available for firefighting this is to provide backup for the primary pumps if it is faulty.
-In automated facilities when the temperature sensors measures temperature beyond set point or the gas detectors senses gas leakage, the main firewater pump is turned on to pressurise the firewater ring main.
+They may be diesel-driven or electrically driven.
+In the minimum, there must be a spare pump always available for firefighting this is to provide backup for the primary pumps if it is faulty.
+In automated facilities when the temperature sensors measures temperature beyond setpoint or the gas detectors senses gas leakage, the main firewater pump is turned on to pressurise the firewater ring main.
 The pumps can as well be manually turned on for firefighting.
 The discharge pressure of the pump must be sufficient to provide firefighting coverage when the firefighting monitors and hydrants are operational.
-Main firewater pumps may take their suction from firewater storage tanks or from a river source depending on the facility design philosophy
+Main firewater pumps may take their suction from firewater storage tanks or a river source depending on the facility design philosophy

 3.25.5 Firewater Ring Main

 The Ring Main is the major pipe header routed around the LPG facility.
 The ring main may be buried or installed above ground.
 It does not necessarily mean the ring main must be routed along the perimeter of the facility.
 The ring main is appropriately sized by the process engineer to ensure it supplies the require flowrate to the firewater monitors and hydrants.

 Fire monitors or water cannons are devices used to deliver a large volume of water for firefighting purpose to the fire source.
 They may be automatically controlled to open or manually turned on for firefighting.
 They can efficiently deliver a high volume of water to the fire source.
 In selecting the monitor, the reach of the monitor and the volume of water delivered are some of the major considerations.
 The monitor can be manually turned on by opening the valve and directing the monitor to the fire source.